 - Has there been an increase in lack of sleep, alcohol, or drug use?

-If you answered “yes” to one or more of these questions, you could be experiencing serious, unresolved problems caused by burnout.
-Since job burnout can be closely associated with depression or underlying health issues, meeting with a doctor or mental health professional to discuss any occurring symptoms is always a good idea.
+If you answered “yes” to one or more of these questions, you are likely experiencing signs of burnout which can lead to serious problems when left unresolved.
+Since job burnout can be closely associated with depression or underlying health issues, meeting with a doctor or mental health professional to discuss any occurring symptoms of burnout is always a good idea.

 Causes of Burnout